How We Do Things Around Here

 Definition links that appear in blue (with an interrobang!) will lead you to a term’s definition on this page.

-have a subtle green underline and when you hover with your mouse they show a little dollar sign.
+Sponsored links have a subtle green underline and when you hover with your mouse they show a little dollar sign.
 They’re not so much ‘sponsored’ in the real sense of the word.
 No one came to me and begged me to take money in exchange for showing my zero readers a link to amazon.
 What they are is amazon affiliate links, where I like something that I was already talking about, and I created a link to where if you click & buy that thing, I’ll theoretically get some money.
-This happened yet, !
+This happened yet, but you can be the first!
 I’ll try not to be tacky about it, but rest assured it’s stuff I like and nobody is dumb enough to pay me for endorsing things in front of a non-existent audience.

 Note that they’re not subtle to try to trick you into accidentally clicking (I’d only get paid if you purchased something anyway).
 The reason they’re subtle is because I’ve had it with sites that are totally unreadable because ads take up like 70% of the screen and I can barely see whatever I wanted to read in the first place.